waughsh/waughsh.github.io/_posts/2016-01-07-numpy-tricks.md

 ```

 `np.flatnonzero()` takes an array as input.
 Boolean array in Python has the property of `True` mapping to 1 and `False` mapping to 0, so `flatnonzero()` can easily pick out the index of those examples that are of class 5.

+# Trick 2: Vectorization with `np.tile()`

+Sometimes when you want to add two matrices together, and have to manually align/broadcast them, you can use np.tile().
+This copy the current matrix and broadcast into the shape you want.
+Keep the lowest dimension as 1 so your matrix/vector stay the same.